Teams and access

 - A list of members, by user or application ID.

-- A list of team managers, who can manage membership and grants for that specific team without holding global admin.
+- A list of team managers, who can manage that team’s membership and managers without holding global admin (granting the team access to resources stays an admin action - see the permissions table below).

 - A list of resource grants, each of which says “this team may